rebus-org/Injectionist/README.md

 # Injectionist

-The Injectionist is a dependency injection tool that can be used to e.g. configure something.
+The Injectionist is a dependency injection tool that can be used to configure something.

 It came to life when Rebus needed a flexible built-in IoC container-like thing that supported decorators.
 Rebus uses it to register stuff throughout the `Configure.With(...)` spell, finally calling